kulics/koral/book-en/document.md

 E.g:
 ```
-Func(x: Int) -> (y: Int) {
+Func(x: Int -> y: Int) {
-    <- (x * 2)
+    <- x * 2
 }
 ```
 The meaning of this function is that it accepts an `Int` parameter `x` of the input and returns a `Int` parameter `y`.

-The parentheses on the left are the parameters, and the parentheses on the right are the parameters.
+The left are the in parameters, and the right are the out parameters.
 There is no limit on the number of parameters in the parentheses, but there are strict requirements on the order and type.
 ### Return
 At this point, even if you don't say it, you can guess that `<-` should be a statement related to the return.

 Yes, we only need to use `<-` to specify an explicit return statement.
-The following parentheses can be filled with the data to be returned, separated by commas.

 E.g:
 ```
-<- (1, 2, 3, "Hello")
+<- 1, 2, 3, "Hello"
 ```
 This will return four values ​​of `1, 2, 3, "Hello"`.

-As with our calling method expression, we also need to use a complete parenthesis to express a return statement, even if the function does not need to return any data.
+If you do not need to return data, you can omit the data.

 E.g:
 ```
-<- ()
+<-
 ```
-The purpose of this design is to maintain complete unity in grammar.

-But if it's a function that doesn't need to return a value, the language will automatically add an exit function at the end of the function, so we can optionally omit some of the return statements.
+If it's a function that doesn't need to return a value, the language will automatically add an exit function at the end of the function, so we can optionally omit some of the return statements.

 We can use the return statement to terminate the function early in any place within the function, which satisfies our need for logic control.